edtechr/hexagonsDemo/index.md

 The Natural Language Programming and Computational Thinking (NLPROg-CT) project at the [ONLP lab](https://nlp.biu.ac.il/~rtsarfaty/onlp) strives to explore the mutual interaction between human Computational Thinking and AI/NLP systems in order to contribute to the development of Natural Language Programming as well as advancing human Computational Thinking through Natural Language Programming.

 Our first initiative is the design of the Hexagons [App](https://edtechr.github.io/hexagonsDemo/App) and [Game](https://edtechr.github.io/hexagonsDemo/Game).
-We use this game to collect the Hexagons dataset which focuses on a prominent CT skill, namely, abstraction.
+We use this game to collect the Hexagons dataset which focuses on a prominent Computational Thinking skill, namely, <b> abstraction </b>.
 This [dataset](https://edtechr.github.io/hexagonsDemo/dataset) comprises 4176 naturally-occurring visually grounded instructions rich with diverse types and levels of abstractions.

 To showcase how this data may be used for studying abstraction processing in NL, we derive an instruction-to-execution task, where the model needs to ground and execute NL